 Areas of responsibility: As CEO, Noelene is responsible for the overall management and performance of all Council operations.
 The four General Managers report to her and she is directly responsible for the Civic Services and Communications Departments.

-Direct reports: Tony De Fazio, Manager Civic Services; Sally Freud, Manager Communications; Jo George, Executive Assistant.
+Direct reports: Tony De Fazio, Executive Manager Governance and Customer Service; Sally Freud, Manager Communications; Phil Warner, Stretegic Projects; Jo George, Executive Assistant.

 The Communications Department provides information on Council activities and services to the community, staff and media.
 The department facilitates advocacy, community engagement and consultation on a range of key services, activities, issues, projects and events.

 Prior to joining Whitehorse in 2003, Terry had broad experience working in the Human Services area of local government with positions at the City of Maroondah and the Shire of Yarra Ranges.

 Terry has also worked in not-for-profit child and family support agencies.
 Qualifications: Graduate Diploma in Business Administration and a Master of Business Administration.
 Graduate – Australian Institute of Company Directors.
 Graduate – General Manager Program, Australian Graduate School of Management.
 Fellow LGPro.